Anita Mui: Early life

 Mui was born at Fa Yuen Street in Mong Kok, Kowloon, in October 1963.
 She is the youngest daughter in a family of four children, and the only one of the four born in Hong Kong, as her siblings were born in China.
-Her mother Mui Tam Mei-kam was born in Xiguan,Guangzhou, still alive as a Centenarian.
+Mui's father died when she was very young.
+Her mother Mui Tam Mei-kam (1924-2026) was born in Xiguan, Guangzhou.
 She was a Chinese medicine practitioner, who opened Yuet Wah Chinese Medical Clinic, Wah Geong Chinese and Western Music College, and a music brand in Hong Kong.
-Her siblings are Mui Kai-Ming, Mui Tak-Ming and singer Ann Mui, The children were raised in a single parent family.
-Mui's father died when she was very young.
+Her siblings are Mui Kai-Ming, Mui Tak-Ming, and singer Ann Mui.
 In some of her interviews, Mui mentioned that she had little memory of her father and that her family was impoverished.
-This meant that she had to help provide for her siblings at an early age, dropping out of school at the age of 13 or 14.
+This meant that she had to help provide for her siblings at an early age.
 More hardship followed the family when the bar that her mother ran was destroyed by a fire.

-To earn a living, Mui entered the show business around the age of four with her sister Ann.
-She performed Chinese operas and pop songs in theatres, amusement parks and on the streets.
+At the age of four and a half, Mui started singing with her elder sister Ann.
+They used "Po-chu" and "Fong Fong" as their stage name respectively for their favourite actresses, Connie Chan (Chan Po-chu) and Josephine Siao (Siu Fong Fong).
+They would later adopt Yi Yi (依依) and Yi Na (依娜) as their stage names.
+Mui performed Chinese operas and pop songs in theatres, amusement parks and on the streets.
 Both Mui and her elder sister Ann performed in practically any nightclub that offered them a chance to make a living.

+Mui studied at Kowloon Women's Welfare Club Li Ping Memorial School till she was primary four.
+She would transfer to another school and studied there till secondary one.
+While studying, Mui would be bullied by her school mates as singers were ridiculed and looked down upon.

-At the age of 15, due to the frequency of performances at different venues (up to six venues per day) that she had, her voice was affected due to the development of nodules on her vocal cords.
+At the age of 15, due to her high frequency of performances (up to six venues per day), she developed nodules on her vocal cords that affected her voice.
 Following the advice of the doctor, she took a year off and to keep herself occupied, she attended art lessons with her cousin.
 After a year, she started performing again despite the change in her vocal range, which lowered her voice by an octave.